reactiflux/reactiflux.com/pages/tips.md

 ## More info

-We also have [a list of expectations](/expectations/) that we hold our members to.
-We don't kick users lightly, but repeatedly violating these expectations after being warned and corrected could result in you getting the boot.
+We also have [a list of guidelines](/guidelines/) that we hold our members to.
+We don't kick users lightly, but repeatedly behaving contrary to these guidelines after being warned and corrected could result in you getting the boot.
 We reserve bans for spammers and abusive behavior.

 ---